 Every baby on North Haven has a name, of course.
 What is less usual is that everyone who lives on North Haven knows the names of those babies and salutes them, our future.
-We celebrate our Elsies, Odins, Sigrids, Remys, Oscars, Kovins, Addisons, Lily Anns and Carlin Joans.
+We celebrate our Maggies, Odins, Sigrids, Remys, Oscars, Kovins, Addisons, Lily Anns, Carlin Joans and Byrons.

 The Town maintains its own water and sewer systems.
 The former is a state of the art slow sand filtration plant and the latter is a primary treatment facility.

 The Town operates the North Haven Medical Clinic as a department of the Town.
 It is staffed by two family nurse practitioners in rotation with one another with occasional supplementary coverage provided by physicians, other nurse practitioners and physician's assistants.
 It is overseen by a consulting physician.